Invariant measures concentrated on countable structures: Existence of invariant measures

-both separate $\vv_i$, and hence by our construction, satisfy the same quantifier-free type $p_{2i}$.
+and hence by our construction, the tuples both satisfy the same quantifier-free type $p_{2i}$.
 By our assumption that $T$ has duplication of quantifier-free types, and because $p_{2i}$ is non-redundant, there must be a non-redundant quantifier-free type $p_{2i+1}(x_0, \dots, x_{|\rr_{2i}|})$ consistent with $T$ that implies